 If an encoder or a decoder in your environment is listed as View only ( ), you need to update the device password to the environment password.
-To change the password for one device, click the Change password icon ( ) in the upper margin of the device tile.

 If all the encoders and decoders in your environment are listed as View only, you need to change your environment password.
-To change the password for all of your devices, open the Settings panel, then click Change password.
+To change the password for all of your devices by carrying out a single task of changing the environment password, from the main menu, select Change password.